obtain_autocovariance {fdaACF} | R Documentation |

 functions estimated from the data.
 Each function is given

-matrix, where m
+by a matrix, where

 is the